weiz9762/git-tutorial/README.md

 ### git commit
 _**Q: What is git commit?**_
-**A: After add you add file to the staging area, the works are tracked but it is not being commit(not being saved).
+**A: After add you add file to the staging area, the works are tracked but it is not being commit (not being saved).
 Therefore, git commit saves your work and remember the changes as commits!**

-The format you git commit will be `git commit -m "message/changes in the file"` it is extremely important that your message include what you changed in the file, so you or your collaborator can go back to work you have done.
+The format you git commit will be `git commit -m "message/changes in the file"`.
+The message should be in present tense, and it is extremely important that your message include what you changed in the file, so you or your collaborator can go back to work you have done.

 ```bash
 username:~/workspace/sep (master) $ git commit -m "create sep-year files"